William Bridges, Ph.D.

 William Bridges Associates

-William Bridges Associates was founded in Mill Valley, California, in 1987.
-Susan Bridges first consulted with Bill in 1987 as he set the direction of the business, and after their marriage, joined him as partner and owner in 1998.
-She merged her long-standing executive development business with the company, and became President in 2005.
-They turned their focus to writing, consulting and speaking about the leader’s role in change and transition.
-Susan continues to lead the ongoing growth of the business, as the Bridges work reaches new organizations and generations globally.
+Bill founded William Bridges Associates in 1985 in Mill Valley, California.
+Brought in as a strategic organizational consultant, Susan Bridges advised Bill in setting the direction of the business.
+After their marriage ten years later, Susan joined Bill as his partner and co-owner.
+She later merged her long-standing leadership development business with the company and became President in 2005.
+Together, they turned their focus to writing, consulting and speaking about the leader’s role in change and transition.
+Today, Susan continues to lead William Bridges Associates, as the Bridges work reaches new organizations and individuals across the globe.